isabellabates/APPM-4600/README.md

 ## APPM 4600
 ### About
 Hi, my name is Isabella Bates.
-This is a repo for all the work I did in APPM 4600.
+This repo contains all the homeworks and labs I did for APPM 4600.

 ### File structure
     .